rse-ops/readthedocs-theme/README.md

 A [.github/workflows/build-deploy.yaml](.github/workflows/build-deploy.yaml) is provided that will build your docs on a PR, and deploy on merge to main.
 You can customize the triggers and the branches, if desired.
 Please [open an issue](https://github.com/rse-ops/readthedocs-theme/issues) if you need any help.
+You can see the example on GitHub pages [here](https://rse-ops.github.io/readthedocs-theme/).

+### CircleCI Preview

+CircleCI is unique in that it allows you to preview!
+So here we have added a [.circleci](.circleci) folder to allow for that.
+You'll need to connect your repository to CircleCI and ensure this folder is in the root.
+Once you have it connected, you should be able to follow the project and then click on the "Artifacts" tab to see associated artifacts.

 License